Current UVM Students:

 Can I get practical career experience?

-Yes, through Community Practicums, Field Experiences and Independent Studies, our students gain real-world experience (and connections in the field) during internships at places such as the Vermont Department of Health, the Vermont Campaign to End Childhood Hunger, Fletcher Allen Hospital, and Ben & Jerry's to name a few.
+Yes, through Experiential Learning (Community Practicums and Internships) our students gain real-world experience (and connections in the field) at places such as the Vermont Department of Health, the Vermont Campaign to End Childhood Hunger, University of Vermont Medical Center, and Ben & Jerry's to name a few.

 Will I be able to do sports and NFS classes at UVM?